Warhammer 40k: Hidden References Fans Took Too Long to Notice

 Khaine and Cain

-The Eldar god Khaine’s name references the biblical Cain, the first murderer.
-Khaine eternally dripping Eldanesh’s blood parallels Cain’s eternal punishment for killing his brother Abel.
+The Eldar war god Khaine references the biblical Cain, the first murderer.
+Khaine eternally drips with the blood of Eldanesh (the first Eldar he killed), paralleling Cain’s eternal punishment for murdering his brother Abel.
+Both are figures of divine violence cursed by their own acts.

 Historical and Cultural Connections